scverse/squidpy/tests/experimental/methods/STALIGN_DIVERGENCES.md

 `test_divergences_doc_covers_all_xfails` asserts the citation resolves — so this file cannot silently rot.

+Comparisons go through the public API wherever one exists: point transforms via `StalignResult.transform`, the image warp via `StalignResult.warp_image`, the landmark initialisation via `fit_stalign_obs(..., niter=0)`.
+What stays white-box is what has no public route — the objective and its gradients are not observable from outside, and the regulariser and grids are preconditions rather than results.

 ## Where it stands

 The port now reproduces the original **to machine precision** on everything that defines